Jubel9/label-qa-starter/README.md

 - Items: 1001/5574 ((SMSSpamCollection))
 - Notes: Updated 201 new annotation in *ls_export_r3.csv*
 - Edge cases:
-    1. Some messages contains phone numbers or website link, if not read carefully might be mistaken as `spam`.
+    1. Some messages contain phone numbers or website links; if not read carefully, they might be mistaken for `spam`.
-    2. Some personal texts using full uppercase letter, a typical `spam` advertising message and might be mistaken as one if not read carefully.
+    2. Some personal texts use full uppercase letters, which is typical in spam ads and can be misclassified if not read carefully.
-    3. Some numbers might be censored as `&lt;DECIMAL&gt` or `&lt;#&gt` which are confusing if not really understand the context.
+    3. Some numbers are censored as &lt;DECIMAL&gt; or &lt;#&gt;, which is confusing without context.